Noot-Pro/subscription-plans/CONTRIBUTING.md

-# Contributing to Laravel Subscription Plans
+# Contributing to Subscription Plans

-Thank you for considering contributing to Laravel Subscription Plans!
+Thank you for considering contributing to Subscription Plans!

 ## Development Process